-MAX is responsible for the day to day operation of the CMS under a Venue Agreement with hotel and club venues approved by the Minister for Racing.
+MAX is responsible for the day to day operation of the CMS under a Venue Agreement with hotel and club venues approved by the Minister for Customer Service.

 Data Monitoring Services (DMS), a branch of MAX, operates the CMS and are required to do the following:

 All gaming machines, including linked progressive jackpot controllers, must be connected to the CMS.